 This medication may impair your thinking or reactions.
 Be careful if you drive or do anything that requires you to be alert.

 What other drugs will affect methohexital (Brevital Sodium)?

 Tell your doctor about all other medicines you use, especially:

 - phenytoin (Dilantin);

-- steroids such as prednisone, fluticasone (Advair), mometasone (Asmanex, Nasonex), dexamethasone (Decadron, Hexadrol) and others.
+- steroids such as prednisone, fluticasone (Advair, Flonase, Flovent), mometasone (Asmanex, Nasonex), dexamethasone (Cortastat, Dexasone, Solurex, DexPak), and others.

-This list is not complete and there may be other drugs that can interact with methohexital.
-Tell your doctor about all your prescription and over-the-counter medications, vitamins, minerals, herbal products, and drugs prescribed by other doctors.
+This list is not complete and other drugs may interact with methohexital.
+Tell your doctor about all medications you use.
+This includes prescription, over-the-counter, vitamin, and herbal products.
 Do not start a new medication without telling your doctor.

 Where can I get more information?